ConjurTech/slate/source/includes/api/_orders.html.md

 This is the first api API required to create an order.
   Orders can only be created after sufficient funds have been [deposited](#deposits) into the order maker's contract balance.
-  A successfully order will be assigned an id and have makes and fills assigned to it by the order matching engine.
+  A successful order will be assigned an id and have makes and fills assigned to it by the order matching engine.

 A [signature](#authentication) has to be provided for this API call.
 An example of the message required to be signed can be seen on the right.